stjordanis/graph-tool/doc/demos/inference/_background.rst

    \Sigma = -\ln P(\boldsymbol A|\boldsymbol\theta, \boldsymbol b) - \ln P(\boldsymbol\theta, \boldsymbol b)

-is called the **description length** of the network :math:`\boldsymbol G`.
+is called the **description length** of the network :math:`\boldsymbol A`.
 It measures the amount of `information
 <https://en.wikipedia.org/wiki/Information_theory>`_ required to
 describe the data, if we `encode
 <https://en.wikipedia.org/wiki/Entropy_encoding>`_ it using the